 No-Holds-Barred Beatdown: In one of Dino Attack RPG's more brutal moments, Rex beat a Mutant Lizard to death with a metal pipe.
 While PeabodySam did not go into much detail regarding the lizard's death, picturing the event itself can be unsettling.

 A more traditional example occured early in At War's End in the form of Rotor and Garry beating the crap out of Jenny.
 Tom attempted to get revenge on Garry, except the latter being ex-military, he was able to fight back.

 Colonel beat the crap of Commander Vinyaya outside of the Pharaoh's Forbidden Ruins.

 Ghost decided to viciously beat Minerva in hopes of knocking her unconscious so he could take her to Ahua.

 No Plans, No Prototype, No Backup: According to Word of God, the Einstein Device.
 This is intentionally so, since Specs is well aware that, while the Einstein Device's intended payload was Imagination, the device could theoretically be altered to release much more devastating effects.
 He did all in his power to keep the Einstein Device from ever falling into the hands of someone like Evil Ogel.

-In a case of What Could Have Been, before the Doctor Device was redesigned into the Einstein Device, PeabodySam considered Specs going to great extremes to accomplish this, even going so far as to order the executions of the engineers who designed the Doctor Device to ensure that Evil Ogel could never extract their memories.
+In early story plans, before the Doctor Device was redesigned into the Einstein Device, PeabodySam considered Specs going to great extremes to accomplish this, even going so far as to order the executions of the engineers who designed the Doctor Device to ensure that Evil Ogel could never extract their memories.